 Princess Storybook Lunch

-The price for the Lunch is $41.53 for adult and $24.99 for children aged 3 to 9.
+The price for the Lunch is between $44.53 and $50.05 for adults and $27.55 to $30.75 for children aged 3 to 9.
 This includes tax but not gratuity.
 You can also use a Dining Credit if you are on the Disney Dining Plan.

 Guests also choose from a menu of hot entrees.
-These include an excellent Salmon Burger, Venison Sausage Sandwich, Chicken Sandwich, Mushroom Stuffed Pasta.
-If you want to try a Norweigan dish then Traditional Kjottkake is available.
+These include an excellent Norwegian Turkey Club, Oven-roasted Chicken Breast and Pan-seared Salmon with Roasted Potato Cake, Pickled Fennel Slaw and Aquavit Cream Sauce.
+If you want to try a Norwegian dish then Traditional Kjottkake is available.
 This is ground beef and pork dumplings with lingonberry sauce.

 There is also a children’s menu.
 This includes cheese pizza, hot dogs and grilled chicken breast.

 The lunch includes free tea, coffee and non alcoholic drinks.
-There is also a list of cocktails with a Norweigan theme all for around $10.
+There is also a list of cocktails with a Norwegian theme all for around $10.

 Princess Storybook Dinner

 Guests can choose from the Taste of Norway buffet table.
-Entrees include Mustard Glazed Seared Salmon, Sauteed Chicken Breast, Traditional Kjottkake, Mahi Mahi, and Grilled Pork Chop.
+Entrees include Pan Seared Salmon, Oven-roasted Chicken Breast, Traditional Kjottkake, Norwegian Turkey Club, House-made Potato and Goat Cheese Ravioli and Slow-cooked Beef Sandwich.

 How is the food in the Princess Storybook Dining restaurant?
 Opinions vary of course but most guests do enjoy it even though it is rather different to the usual buffet fare offered at Disney character dining restaurants.
 For those of us who remember the old Akershus before the Princesses arrive then I would say that the quality went down as soon as the royals took over.
 And of course the price went up.

-So unless you want to pay the price to see the Princesses then this really is not a great choice anymore.
-But for guests who want to find one of the best places to meet the Disney Princesses then this has to be a winner.
+Unless you want to pay the price to see the Princesses then this really is not a great choice anymore.
+However, for guests who want to find one of the best places to meet the Disney Princesses then this has to be a winner.
 If you have picky eaters then choose the breakfast as this has the usual conventional choices, and of course is lower priced too.
+It can also help get that coveted place in line for Frozen Ever After – that can be worth it’s weight in gold!

 You may also like: